Samayā

 Samaya (समय) or Samayam (समयम्) is a Sanskrit term referring to the "appointed or proper time, [the] right moment for doing anything."
 In Indian languages, samayam, or samay in Indo-Aryan languages, is a unit of time.

-Meaning

 In contemporary usage, samayam means time in Dravidian languages such as Kannada, Malayalam, and Tamil, and samay in Indo-Aryan languages such as Bengali, Hindi, Marathi, Gujarati.